therealharpaljadeja/DevRel/README.md

 # Repository layout

 Folders organized by categories.

 Example:

  - Education
  - Community support
  - Events

-- ...
+*Tip: Checkout the README.md in each directory!*

 _Repository branches can be merged into master branch once a pull request has been submitted and approved by a reviewer._

+# Report Issues
+File issue reports or requests within GitHub

 ## Developer Relations Team